0xSpaceShard/starknet-hardhat-plugin/README.md

 If you're passing constructor arguments, pass them space separated, but as a single string (due to limitations of the plugin system).

-If the "--wait" flag is passed, the task will wait until the transaction status of the deployment is "PENDING" before ending.
+If the `--wait` flag is passed, the task will wait until the transaction status of the deployment is one of (`PENDING`, `ACCEPTED_ON_L2`, `ACCEPTED_ON_L1`).

-The "--salt" parameter should be a hex string which, when provided, causes the contract to always be deployed to the same address.
+The `--salt` parameter should be a hex string which, when provided, causes the contract to always be deployed to the same address.

-The "--token" parameter indicates that your deployment is whitelisted on alpha-mainnet.
+The `--token` parameter indicates that your deployment is whitelisted on alpha-mainnet.

 Notice that this plugin relies on `--starknet-network` (or `STARKNET_NETWORK` environment variable) and not on Hardhat's `--network`.
 So if you define